 Employers must comply with occupational safety and health standards established by federal and state laws.
-State laws require all employers to provide a safe place of employment, reasonably free from danger to life or health and to maintain a written Injury and Illness Prevention Program (IIPP).
+State laws require all employers to provide a safe place of employment reasonably free from danger to life or health and to maintain a written Injury and Illness Prevention Program (IIPP).

-The Caltrans Safety Manual, Chapter 1, is the official Caltrans IIPP and can be found at:
+The Caltrans Safety and Health Manual is the official Caltrans IIPP and can be found on the Office of Health and Safety's intranet page: Employee Safety Manual Online.